arindammanidas/personal_desk/README.md

-# personal_desk
+# Personal Desk

-Windows application for day to day tasks
+A simple windows application for day to day tasks.
+Wrote this as a college project.